The-North-Pacific/Election-Templates/README.md

 11. VotingOpen: the time voting opens as a UNIX timestamp.
 12. VotingClose: the time voting closes as a UNIX timestamp.
 13. Eligible: the list of persons eligible to run for at least one of the positions.
-14. NomCandidates: the list of valid candidates, each prefixed by [*] to itemize.
-15. Nominees: the list of persons nominated who are eligible but have not accepted nomination, each prefixed by [*] to itemize.
-16. DeclinedNominees: the list of persons nominated who are eligible but have declined the nomination.
-17. InvalidNominees: the list of persons nominated who are ineligible to run.
 18. Options: the list of candidates followed by "Abstain" or "Present" if Abstain is a candidate in this election, separated by " | ".
 19. ChartURL: The URL of a pie chart image for election results, obtainable from an election counting spreadsheet.
 20. CandidateVotes: the row in the results sheet's appropriate table for the candidate, prefixed by "[c]", for each candidate, concatenated.